Maliview Wastewater System Infrastructure Upgrade

 The Maliview Wastewater Treatment Plant (WWTP) is a 60 m3/day Rotating Biological Contactor (RBC) secondary treatment plant that discharges treated effluent into the marine receiving environment of Trincomali Channel.

-The Maliview WWTP has been experiencing challenges in consistently meeting regulatory requirements.
-Environment and Climate Change Canada (ECCC) officers inspected the Maliview WWTP on August 22, 2019 and collected effluent samples for toxicity testing.
-The samples failed both LT50 and LC50 Rainbow Trout lethality analyses and as well they contained approximately 1.5 times greater ammonia concentration than the acutely lethal concentration to rainbow trout.
-The CRD was issued federal warnings from the Environment and Climate Change Canada Enforcement Branch on September 19th, 2019 which stipulated fines and punishments for noncompliance.
+Environment and Climate Change Canada (ECCC) officers inspected the Maliview WWTP on August 22, 2019, and collected effluent samples for toxicity testing.
+The samples failed both LT50 and LC50 Rainbow Trout lethality analyses.
+The samples also contained approximately 1.5 times greater ammonia concentration than the acutely lethal concentration to rainbow trout.

 Phase 1